Pittsburgh Jazz Musicians

 - Many currently active Pittsburgh jazz musicians plus items of historic interest can be found on trombonist and jazz historian Dr. Nelson Harrison’s Pittsburgh Jazz Network.

-- The radio shows Rhythm Sweet & Hot and especially Saturday Night Jazz with Bob Studebaker on 90.5 FM WESA-Pittsburgh often feature Pittsburgh musicians.
-Former WDUQ personnel have also created a new streaming station, the Pittsburgh Jazz Channel.
+- The radio shows Swing and Sway and Saturday Night Jazz with Bob Studebaker on 90.5 FM WESA-Pittsburgh often feature Pittsburgh musicians.
+Also check out the Pittsburgh Jazz Channel.

 Please contact Carnegie Library of Pittsburgh, Music Department with any questions, additions, or comments.